Looking after yourself

 There may be times when you feel overwhelmed and as if you are reaching breaking point.
 If you find yourself in this situation a good strategy is to place your baby somewhere safe (for example, in their cot) and take a few minutes for yourself.
 Deep breathing, listening to a song that you find relaxing or calling your partner/a friend for support can all help to reduce your high levels of stress at the time.

-If you are feeling this way frequently, and find yourself experiencing negative feelings towards yourself, your baby or life in general, talking to a heath professional can identify additional helpful strategies, support networks and/or identify whether you may be experiencing symptoms of postnatal depression and/or anxiety.
+If you are feeling this way frequently, and find yourself experiencing negative feelings towards yourself, your baby or life in general, talking to a heath professional can identify additional helpful strategies, support networks and/or identify whether you may be experiencing symptoms of depression, anxiety, or other postnatal mental health conditions.

 For many new parents who have had little exposure to young babies, sometimes it is difficult to know what to expect and know what is normal in terms of your baby’s health and development – particularly in their first year of life.
 It is normal to feel unsure and want to seek reassurance.